LD4P/arm/modeling_recommendations/custodial_history.md

 **ex:Accessioning**
 > - **Label**: Accessioning
 > - **URI**: http://example.org/Accessioning
-> - **Definition**: The act of adding an Item to the accessions records of a cultural heritage institution.
+> - **Definition**: The act of adding an item to the accessions records of a cultural heritage institution.
 > - **Comment**: Typical associated Activities: AccessionerActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:Event.

 **ex:Auction**
 > - **Label**: Auction
 > - **URI**: http://example.org/Auction
-> - **Definition**: The sale at auction of an Item.
+> - **Definition**: The sale at auction of a resource.
 > - **Comment**: Refers to the transfer of ownership through auction, rather than the auction in which that occurs.
 Typical associated Activities: BuyerActivity, SellerActivity, BrokerActivity.
 > - **SubclassOf**: ex:Sale, schema:Event.

 **ex:Bequest**
 > - **Label**: Bequest
 > - **URI**: http://example.org/Bequest
-> - **Definition**: The transfer of an Item under the terms of a will.
+> - **Definition**: The transfer of a resource under the terms of a will.
 > - **Comment**: Typical associated Activities: TestatorActivity, InheritorActivity, WitnessActivity.
 > - **SubclassOf**: ex:Inheritance, schema:Event

 **ex:ClaimOfOwnership**
 > - **Label**: Claim of ownership
 > - **URI**: http://example.org/ClaimOfOwnership
-> - **Definition**: A legal claim to the right of possession of an Item.
+> - **Definition**: A legal claim to the right of possession of a resource.
 > - **Comment**: Typical associated Activities: ClaimantActivity, DisputantActivity.
 > - **SubclassOf**: ex:CustodialEvent.

 **ex:Deaccessioning**
 > - **Label**: Deaccessioning
 > - **URI**: http://example.org/Deaccessioning
-> - **Definition**: The removal of an Item from the accessions records of a cultural heritage institution.
+> - **Definition**: The removal of an item from the accessions records of a cultural heritage institution.
 > - **Comment**: Typical associated Activities: DeaccessionerActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:Event.

 **ex:Deposit**
 > - **Label**: Deposit
 > - **URI**: http://example.org/Deposit
-> - **Definition**: The placement of an Item in the collections of a cultural heritage institution.
+> - **Definition**: The placement of an item in the collections of a cultural heritage institution.
 > - **Comment**: Typical associated Activities: DepositorActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:Event.

 **ex:Destruction**
 > - **Label**: Destruction
 > - **URI**: http://example.org/Destruction
-> - **Definition**: The permanent ruination of an Item.
+> - **Definition**: The permanent ruination of a resource.
 > - **Comment**: Typical associated Activities: DestructionActivity, OwnerActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:Event.

 **ex:Discarding**
 > - **Label**: Discarding
 > - **URI**: http://example.org/Discarding
-> - **Definition**: The abandonment or disposal of an Item.
+> - **Definition**: The abandonment or disposal of a resource.
 > - **Comment**: Typical associated Activities: DiscarderActivity, OwnerActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:Event.

 **ex:Donation**
 > - **Label**: Donation
 > - **URI**: http://example.org/Donation
-> - **Definition**: The giving of an Item, typically for charitable purposes and/or to benefit a cause.
+> - **Definition**: The giving of a resource, typically for charitable purposes and/or to benefit a cause.
 > - **Comment**: Typical associated Activities: DonorActivity, RecipientActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:Event.

 **ex:Inheritance**
 > - **Label**: Inheritance
 > - **URI**: http://example.org/Inheritance
-> - **Definition**: The transfer of an Item following the death of the previous owner, either by bequest or by the application of law.
+> - **Definition**: The transfer of a resource following the death of the previous owner, either by bequest or by the application of law.
 > - **Comment**: Typical associated Activities: TestatorActivity, InheritorActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:Event.
 > - **SuperclassOf**: ex:Bequest